-Because of differing positions being taken by various DRWG participants toward the end of the process, the DRWG could notestablish a consensus approach to the measurement of EER performance in all hours.However, iit is hoped that the information provided in this report is helpful to the MC in its deliberations concerning whether and how to assess the ACP of EERs for CSCs that occur in off-peak hours.
+While there were differing positions taken by various DRWG participants, the DRWG did find that Shaping Option A for the measurement of EER performance in all hours for new and existing measures, met the stated criteria specified in the MC’s referral document that the preferred approach take the least time and expense to develop and implement.
+No other approach reviewed by the DRWG met the criteria specified by the MC in its referral document.
+It is hoped that the information provided in this report is helpful to the MC in its deliberations concerning whether and how to assess the ACP of EERs for CSCs that occur in off-peak hours.

 Introduction and Background